rajeski/People_Analytics/README.md

 6. Attrition / Retention
 7. Employee Wellness

-Currently, it seems points 1, 3, 4, 5, 6 and 7 all need detailed, Root Cause Analysis with point 2 being set aside from now (although it could also be an issue).
+Currently, it seems points 1, 3, 4, 5, 6 and 7 all need detailed, Root-cause Analysis with point 2 being set aside from now (although it could also be an issue influencing attrition).

 Proposed Preliminary Discussion with Management would be focused on -